misogare/Wp-Tech/README.md

 Installation

-you can install this wordpress template on your xampp as i use xampp i will guide you through that 1.go to /backup folder on this repo
+"you can install this wordpress template on your xampp as i use xampp i will guide you through that 1.go to /backup folder on this repo
 2.download the .wrpress file
 3.download a wordpress from site